 Education is central to the projects and programs the Friends of the Texas Historic Commission supports.
 Today’s students are tomorrow’s preservationists, and making sure that there is a workforce of passionate individuals is vital to the future study of our shared past.
 The Preservation Scholars Program offers the THC the opportunity to engage students in the agency’s important work – whether it’s a focus on the economic impact of preserving a rural community’s heritage, building the digital presence of State Historic Sites, or assisting regional organizations with cemetery preservation.

 The Friends of the Texas Historical Commission is honored to have the support of the Still Water Foundation, the Fondren Fund for Texas of the National Trust for Historic Preservation, and Robert Oliver for the 2022 Preservation Scholars Program.

-- Increase the representation of all cultural, ethnic, and socioeconomic groups in historic preservation careers
+- Increase the representation of all cultural and ethnic groups in historic preservation careers

-Increase the number of diverse organizations and communities involved in the historic preservation field and served by public and private preservation programs
+Increase the number of diverse organizations and communities involved in the field of historic preservation

 The application period for summer 2022 has closed.
 Learn more about the program and eligibility here.